 TCP throughput instability is a well-known phenomenon in IEEE 802.11 multi-hop ad-hoc networks.
 However, we find that this problem is not restricted to TCP traffic only, but also occurs in UDP traffic.
 The associated throughput oscillations are not acceptable for real-time applications such as video conferencing and voice over IP.
 This paper re-defines this throughput fluctuation as a "re-routing instability problem" since it is caused by the triggering of the re-routing function.
 In particular, we show that the throughput instability is mainly induced by re-routing, not the binary exponential back-off of the IEEE 802.11 MAC protocol.
 Turning off the re-routing function, for example, eliminates the problem.
-We believe that this is the first paper in the literature to study this phenomenon in the context of rerouting instability.
-We propose to modify the ad-hoc routing protocols with a "don't-break-before-you-canmake' strategy.
+We believe that this is the first paper in the literature to study this phenomenon in the context of re-routing instability.
+We propose to modify the ad-hoc routing protocols with a "don't-break-before-you-can-make" strategy.
 The scheme does not require modifications of the IEEE 802.11 standard, making it readily deployable using existing commercial Wireless LAN (WLAN) products.
-Simulations show that the proposed scheme can significantly reduce the throughput variation in a traffic flow by 50-70% and improve the average throughput by up to 11%.
+Simulations show that the proposed scheme can significantly reduce the throughput variation by 50-70% in the single-traffic flow case and improve the average throughput by up to ten times in multiple flow cases.